Pension Income and the Spouse Visa Financial Requirement

 Most pension recipients will need to combine their pension with other income to reach £29,000.
 Common combinations:

 - Pension + part-time employment.
 Continue working part-time alongside your pension.
+See our Spouse visa guide for the full requirements.

 - Multiple pensions.
 Combine State Pension with occupational and private pensions.